Reviewing Vanda Pharmaceuticals Inc. (VNDA)'s and NeuBase Therapeutics Inc. (NASDAQ:NBSE)'s results | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of Vanda Pharmaceuticals Inc. are 5.2 and 5.2 respectively.
-Its competitor NeuBase Therapeutics Inc.’s Current Ratio is 3.7 and its Quick Ratio is 3.7.
-Vanda Pharmaceuticals Inc. can pay off short and long-term obligations better than NeuBase Therapeutics Inc.
+The Current Ratio of Vanda Pharmaceuticals Inc. is 5.2 while its Quick Ratio stands at 5.2.
+The Current Ratio of rival NeuBase Therapeutics Inc. is 3.7 and its Quick Ratio is has 3.7.
+Vanda Pharmaceuticals Inc. is better equipped to clear short and long-term obligations than NeuBase Therapeutics Inc.

 Analyst Recommendations

-The table delivered features the ratings and recommendations for Vanda Pharmaceuticals Inc. and NeuBase Therapeutics Inc.
+The next table highlights the given recommendations and ratings for Vanda Pharmaceuticals Inc. and NeuBase Therapeutics Inc.

 |Sell Ratings